 It is important that the proper lubricant is used in the transmission to assure optimum transmission performance.
 Use only manufacturer's recommended transmission fluid.
-Refer to "Fluids, Lubricants, and Genuine Parts" in this section for the correct fluid type.
+Refer to "Fluids, Lubricants, and Genuine Parts" in "Maintaining Your Vehicle" for further information.
 It is important that the transmission fluid be maintained at the prescribed level using the recommended fluid.
 No chemical flushes should be used in any transmission; only the approved lubricant may be used.